Search

 The race village is on the pedestrianised, palm-tree lined promenade in front of Llevant Beach, the most central Salou beach, and has everything from the expo/registration and transition area to the start and finish lines all within a 200m radius.

-And Salou is also the perfect location for a post-race break with dozens of golden sandy beaches to relax on plus rollercoasters and theme parks to keep the adrenaline pumping.
+The early May temperatures make for a nice warm weather getaway, without being so hot that you’ll need to do an extensive heat prep.
+Ideal for racing – and for some laid back beach time.
+Because Salou is also the perfect location for a post-race break with dozens of golden sandy beaches to relax on plus rollercoasters and theme parks to keep the adrenaline pumping.

-Course - looped & flat
+Course - Looped & flat

 Swim - 1.9KM